chris-guerra/adaptive-multi-file-compression-with-cpu-management/README.md

-# 🗜️ Efficient Multi-File Compression API using Pigz with Adaptive Parallelism
+# 🗜️ Efficient Multi-File Compression API with Adaptive Parallelism and Resource-Aware Strategies

-### Overview
+## Overview

-This API provides a fast and efficient way to compress files and folders using Pigz (Parallel Implementation of Gzip).
-Unlike traditional compression methods that handle files one by one, this API intelligently decides between sequential and parallel compression based on file size and quantity, leveraging all available CPU cores for maximum performance.
+This API provides a robust, high-performance solution for compressing files and folders using **Pigz** (the Parallel Implementation of Gzip).
+It intelligently adapts its compression strategy based on file characteristics and system resources.
+Whether compressing a single large file or many small files, the API optimizes the process by:

+- **Dynamically Adjusting the Compression Threshold:** Automatically adapts how many files to process in parallel versus sequentially based on available system memory and file sizes.
+- **Resource Usage Monitoring:** Logs and monitors CPU and disk I/O metrics before and after compression to better understand performance and optimize processing.
+- **File Type-Specific Compression:** Adjusts the compression level depending on the file type (e.g., higher for text files, lower for binary files) to maximize efficiency and compression ratio.

 ---

-### Features and Benefits
+## Features and Benefits

-#### 🌟 Adaptive Compression Logic
+### Adaptive Compression Logic

-The API intelligently switches between:
-	•	Single File Compression: Uses all available CPU threads for maximum speed.
+- **Single File:** Uses all available CPU cores for fast compression.
-	•	Multiple Files Compression:
-	•	Uses full CPU resources sequentially for large files.
-	•	Uses concurrent processing for many smaller files, distributing threads per file to optimize speed.

-#### 💡 Why This Approach Is Optimal
-	1. Automatic Decision Making:
-	•	The API detects whether to use parallel or sequential processing based on file size and count.
-	2. Adaptive Resource Management:
+- **Multiple Files:**
+  - Automatically decides whether to compress files sequentially (for few large files) or in parallel (for many small files) based on a dynamic threshold.
-	•	Prevents CPU oversubscription by balancing the number of threads per file.
+  - Prevents CPU oversubscription by distributing threads according to the number of files and system resources.
-	3. Optimal I/O Utilization:
-	•	Efficiently handles many small files by compressing in parallel.
-	•	Uses full CPU power for large files, reducing context switching.
-	4. Intelligent Cleanup:
-	•	Only deletes the original file after successful compression and integrity check.

-#### ⚡ Performance Improvements
-	•	Compresses large files individually for maximum throughput.
-	•	Processes small to medium files concurrently to reduce overall time.
-	•	Utilizes all available CPU cores efficiently without causing resource contention.
+### Dynamic Threshold Adjustment
+- The system dynamically adjusts the threshold (default ~100 MB) for switching between sequential and parallel processing based on available memory, ensuring optimal resource utilization even on lower-end machines.

+### Resource Usage Monitoring
+- **Logs CPU and Disk I/O Metrics:** Uses the `psutil` library to capture resource usage before and after compression.
+- This data helps in monitoring performance and could be used to further fine-tune the compression strategy.

+### File Type-Specific Compression
+- **MIME-Type Detection:** Automatically adjusts the compression level depending on whether the file is text or binary.
+  - **Text Files:** May use a higher compression level for better reduction.
+  - **Binary Files (e.g., images, videos):** Use a lower compression level to avoid wasting CPU cycles on files that are already compressed.

+### Robust Error Handling and Cleanup
+- Compresses files in place, writes output as `<filename>.gz`, and verifies integrity with the `-t` flag.
+- Attempts to delete the original file after successful compression; if deletion fails (e.g., for read-only files), the error is logged but the process still returns success.

 ---

-### Installation
+## Installation

-1. Clone the repository:
+1. **Clone the Repository:**
 ```bash
 git clone https://github.com/yourusername/pigz-compressor-api.git
 cd pigz-compressor-api